Updated on 3 December 2020

 Regarding submission, we are flexible within this theme, so we expect to receive abstracts across the typical range of topical subfields (e.g., public health, urban policy, social policy, climate policy, migration, international relations, and others) and theoretical subfields (e.g., policy process theories, tools and instruments, actors-ideas-institutions, collaboration and participation, knowledge-policy interface, epistemics, wicked problems, and others).

 We recognize that this is a broad call, but indeed these unique times call for broad thinking.
 There is no more urgent time to bring the field’s wide-ranging interests into one forum around the issue of crisis mitigation (however broadly one chooses to define that).
 We expect that participants would thirst for an opportunity to balance their research focus with its application to the macro-crisis context.
 Thus, we invite submissions that either look to the future or extend existing lines of inquiry to this novel context.
 Join us for this profoundly important sharing of ideas!

 The main conference will take place on March 4 and 5, while a pre-conference workshop tailor-made for research students will held on March 3.
 The workshop seeks to offer a range of useful training/sharing sessions on academic writing, job-seeking, career planning, and how to get published.
-Student applicants should indicate the intent of joining this workshop when submitting their abstracts.
-Abstracts should be submitted online no later than November 1 2020.
-Selection result will be announced on December 1 2020.
-Full-paper submission is not mandatory, but we highly encourage participants to do so on or before February 15 2021.
-All conference papers submitted will be shared among participants.
+Abstract submission for the conference is closed.

 HK$700 (Fees for postgraduate students will be waived).